 4.3.
 Each employee is charged with the responsibility of protecting and properly using the assets of the Company.
 Use of the Company's assets (including use of computers, phones, copiers, the electronic mail system, and Internet facilities) is limited to use that will further the business and other objectives of the Company.
 Incidental, personal use of Company assets may be permitted so long as it does not interfere with the employee's work or with the activities of fellow employees.
 Any employee found to be engaging in, or attempting, theft of any property of the Company, including documents, equipment, intellectual property, trade secrets, personal property of other employees, cash, or any other items of value will be subject to termination and to possible criminal proceedings.
 All employees have a responsibility to report any theft or attempted theft to the Company's management.

 4.4.
 Consistent with other sections of this Code of Business Conduct and Ethics, Graybar promotes an environment of open communication in which all employees' communications are respected.
 Accordingly, employees are prohibited from recording or videotaping any work-related meetings or conversations without the knowledge and consent of all persons present or involved.

 4.5.
 Full-time employees are permitted to engage in employment opportunities outside of normal Company working hours.
-However, any such employment shall not compete with the Company, shall not interfere with the ability of the employee to devote full-time to his or her work, and shall not be furthered by using assets of the Company such as supplies, computers, telecommunications equipment, and copiers.
+However, any such employment shall not compete with the Company, shall not constitute a conflict of interest, shall not interfere with the ability of the employee to devote full-time to his or her work, and shall not be furthered by using assets of the Company such as supplies, computers, telecommunications equipment, and copiers.